ComposableFi/composable/book/src/products/the-composable-parachain/the-composable-crowdloan.md

 **For transparency, we are continuing to publicize the crowdloan approach we took when bidding for a Polkadot parachain.
-Please note that the information in italicized text below is outdated for this reason**:
+Please note that the information in italicized text below is outdated for this reason:**

 *Our crowdloan strategy improved upon existing crowdloans by offering augmented flexibility and earning opportunities for users, such as the [depositing of